About the Oxford Studio Orchestra

 Some of our players are accomplished musicians who learnt to play as children or teenagers, while some started learning their instruments as adults, and others resumed their playing after having given up for a while.
 All welcome the opportunity to play orchestral music, improve their own playing and continue learning about music.

-We currently have vacancies for violas, violins and cellos.
+We currently have vacancies for violins, violas, a double bass, trumpets and trombones.
 Rehearsals are on Monday evenings during term time.
 Please see Joining the Orchestra for further details.